 SWEETENERS & SUGAR

 Store in a cool, dry place and out of direct sunlight.
-In summer months store liquid sweeteners (Maple Syrup, Agave etc.) in fridge to ensure that sugars do not start to ferment.
-Bulk syrups should only be transferred to clean, heat sterilized containers which are airtight.
+In summer months store liquid sweeteners (Maple Syrup, Agave etc.) in the fridge to ensure that sugars do not start to ferment.
+Bulk syrups should only be transferred to clean, heat sterilised containers which are airtight.